MicrosoftDocs/bi-shared-docs/amo/programming-amo-fundamental-objects.md

 }
 ```

-##  <a name="DSV"></a> DataSourceView Objects
+## DataSourceView objects

- <xref:Microsoft.AnalysisServices.DataSourceView> object is responsible for holding the schema model for [!INCLUDE[ssASnoversion](../../../includes/ssasnoversion-md.md)].
-For the <xref:Microsoft.AnalysisServices.DataSourceView> object to hold the schema, the schema must first be constructed.
+ `<xref:Microsoft.AnalysisServices.DataSourceView>` object is responsible for holding the schema model.
+For the `<xref:Microsoft.AnalysisServices.DataSourceView>` object to hold the schema, the schema must first be constructed.
 Schemas are constructed over DataSet objects, from the System.Data namespace.

  The following sample code will create part of the schema that is included in the Analysis Services sample project based on AdventureWorks.
 The sample creates schema definitions for tables, computed columns, relations, and composite relations.
 Schemas are persisted data sets.

  The sample code does the following:

-1. Create a <xref:Microsoft.AnalysisServices.DataSourceView> object.
+1. Create a `<xref:Microsoft.AnalysisServices.DataSourceView>` object.

-     Verify first if the <xref:Microsoft.AnalysisServices.DataSource> object exists; if **true**, then drop the <xref:Microsoft.AnalysisServices.DataSource> and create it.
-If the <xref:Microsoft.AnalysisServices.DataSource> does not exist, create it.
+     Verify first if the `<xref:Microsoft.AnalysisServices.DataSource>` object exists; if **true**, then drop the `<xref:Microsoft.AnalysisServices.DataSource>` and create it.
+If the `<xref:Microsoft.AnalysisServices.DataSource>` does not exist, create it.

-2. Open a connection to the database using <xref:Microsoft.AnalysisServices.DataSource> connection string.
+2. Open a connection to the database using `<xref:Microsoft.AnalysisServices.DataSource>` connection string.

 3. Create the schema.